Squadfinder/frontend/README.md

 ### Challenges
  - Since React Native mainly targets mobile platforms like Android and iOS, we did not have access to the traditional Dev Tools we would have used when developing a web-based application.
- - E2E testing was not achievable due to time constraints when learning how to set up the testing environment with a iOS simulator / Android emulator.
+ - E2E testing was not achievable due to time constraints when learning how to set up the testing environment with an iOS simulator / Android emulator.
 ### Wins
-- Learning Jest / Jest Native / React Native Testing Library to preform component testing.
+- Learning Jest / Jest Native / React Native Testing Library to perform component testing.
 Finding testing documentation that fit with our tech stack and time frame was a challenge.
 Overcoming that challenge was a highpoint.

 ## Possible Future Extensions